 3. Key Messages

-Through each phase of the project, the key messages and means of engagement will be regularly reviewed, refined and updated.
+Through each phase of the project, the key messages, community engagement plan and means of engagement will be regularly reviewed, refined and updated.
 Information that is currently in the public domain is outlined below.

 3.1.
 High level messaging